 The most important information you can share is whispered one-on-one.

-When you take out an ad or post to your blog and social media sites, you are broadcasting to the world.
-You're talking to hundreds or (hopefully) thousands of people who might see your message.
+When you take out an ad or post to your blog and social media sites—even when you send an email to your list—you are broadcasting.
+You're talking to hundreds or perhaps thousands of people who might see your message.

 Because of this public forum, the language is less personal than you would use in a private conversation.
-Everyone knows you're talking to everyone else.
+Everyone on the receiving end knows you're talking to a boat load of people simultaneously.

-There's nothing wrong with this, but when you want results, I encourage you to whisper—to communicate with a single person.
+There's nothing wrong with this 1-to-many strategy, but when you want results, when you want to be truly certain that you’re connecting and closing the circle that completes the work, I encourage you to whisper—to communicate with a single person.